kubedb/docs/docs/guides/ferretdb/concepts/opsrequest.md

 If you want to scale-up or scale-down your FerretDB cluster or different components of it, you have to specify `spec.horizontalScaling` section.
 This field consists of the following sub-field:

-- `spec.horizontalScaling.node` indicates the desired number of pods for FerretDB cluster after scaling.
+- `spec.horizontalScaling.primary.replicas` indicates the desired number of primary pods for FerretDB cluster after scaling.
 For example, if your cluster currently has 4 pods, and you want to add additional 2 pods then you have to specify 6 in `spec.horizontalScaling.node` field.
 Similarly, if you want to remove one pod from the cluster, you have to specify 3 in `spec.horizontalScaling.node` field.
+- `spec.horizontalScaling.secondary.replicas` indicates the desired number of secondary pods for FerretDB cluster after scaling.
+For example, if your cluster currently has 4 pods, and you want to add additional 2 pods then you have to specify 6 in `spec.horizontalScaling.node` field.
+Similarly, if you want to remove one pod from the cluster, you have to specify 3 in `spec.horizontalScaling.node` field.

 ### spec.verticalScaling

 `spec.verticalScaling` is a required field specifying the information of `FerretDB` resources like `cpu`, `memory` etc. that will be scaled.
 This field consists of the following sub-fields:

+- `spec.verticalScaling.primary` indicates the desired resources for PetSet of FerretDB primary server after scaling.
-- `spec.verticalScaling.node` indicates the desired resources for PetSet of FerretDB after scaling.
+- `spec.verticalScaling.secondary` indicates the desired resources for PetSet of FerretDB secondary server after scaling.

 It has the below structure: